 In summary, if an injured bus accident victim can prove that the defendant was negligent, the defendant will likely be responsible for paying the plaintiff’s damages.

-These types of claims typically must be presented to the government within 6 months of the accident.
-If a bus accident victim does not submit a claim within 6 months, he or she may become ineligible for damages.
+It is important to know that any claims against the government have different deadlines.
+These types of claims typically must be presented to the government within six months of the accident.
+If a bus accident victim does not submit a claim within six months, he or she may become ineligible for damages.

 Anyone who was injured at a bus stop may be entitled to file a claim against the entity who caused the accident.
 A vast majority of bus stop accidents are caused by a reckless or negligent driver.
 However, a plaintiff needs to show that a driver was responsible.
 Such evidence could include proving that the offending driver was in violation of a traffic law, speeding, or driving while under the influence of drugs or alcohol.